awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

 FAILED_INDEX_CREATION - Failed to create an index in the warm tier.
 ```

+## Restoring cold indices from snapshots<a name="cold-snapshot"></a>

+Contact [AWS Support](https://console.aws.amazon.com/support/home) if you need to restore cold indices from an automated snapshot, including in situations where an entire domain was accidentally deleted\.
+OpenSearch Service retains cold indices for 14 days after they've been deleted\.

 ## Canceling migrations from cold to warm storage<a name="coldtowarm-cancel"></a>

 If an index migration from cold to warm storage is queued or in a failed state, you can cancel it with the following request: